 Why are genetically modified animals needed for research purposes?

-Hereditary diseases are often genetic
+Hereditary diseases are genetic

 A substantial part of the genetic material (the genome) is organized in genes.
 Genes are specific sections in the genome that contain the information for a highly essential group of molecular building blocks (proteins) of the body.
 The human genome has approximately 23,000 genes.
 It is known, that certain diseases are hereditary and such diseases are referred to as genetic diseases.
 They stem from a gene malfunction but more specifically that of its protein whose production information is stored in the corresponding genes.

 Incurable genetic diseases include diseases such as Huntington’s disease or leukodystrophy.
-More frequent and also serious diseases such as Parkinson's disease or cardiac failure can also have partial genetic causes.
+More frequent and also serious diseases such as Parkinson's disease or cardiac failure can also have genetic causes.
 Due to molecular biological and technical innovations, the diagnosis of the genetic causes of many hereditary has been possible for a number of years.
-In the meantime, it is commonly known that the loss of the function of certain genes, or the associated proteins, or a specifically modified function of a protein can trigger the diseases.
+In the meantime, it is commonly known that the loss of the function of certain genes, or the associated proteins, or even a specifically modified function of a protein, can trigger the diseases.

 Unfortunately, a cure for many serious diseases is still to be found.
 This is mainly due to the fact that the causes of a disease in humans can be described, but we do not understand their effects on the cells, organs and the organism.
 The main problem is often the unavailability of the relevant examination material, e.g. the afflicted tissue is not obtainable.
 It is however, for ethical and medical reasons not permitted to analyze brain tissue sample of Parkinson's patients.
 This prevents a better functional understanding of the origin of many diseases and also the development and testing of new therapies.
-This is why a huge gap currently exists between the genetic and molecular biological diagnosis of diseases and the understanding of the functional effects of these genetic changes in an entire organism, e.g. in human beings as patients.
+This is why a large gap currently exists between the genetic and molecular biological diagnosis of diseases and the understanding of the functional effects of these genetic changes in an entire organism, e.g. in human beings as patients.
 This functional understanding is of crucial importance for the development of a therapy.

 There are genes in the human genome that are not found in mice.
 These additional genes, which have developed only in the course of primate development, are not found in the genome of other mammals.
 They are primate-specific, and are only found in monkeys, apes and humans.
 In the course of evolution, some human genes with a fundamental correspondence to mice, have acquired additional properties.
 Newly developed and slightly modified genes allow us, for example, to distinguish ourselves from other mammalian groups as primates.
 Nobody can argue the fact that we clearly differ from mice.
 Be it something as simple as measuring the pulse rate of a human at about 60 to 80 beats per minute in comparison to that of mice at 600 to 700 beats per minute.
 Or the lifespan: 70 to 90 years compared to one to two years.
 And also certain cognitive abilities that are only found in human beings.
 These differences also illustrate the limitations of mice when it comes to certain diseases that are human-specific and therefore not found in other mammals.